EvanSkiStudios/Raccoon-Mischief/README.md

 This is a companion project to [Mercerenies' A-Turtles-Troll](https://github.com/Mercerenies/a-turtles-troll).
 Neither directly depends on the other, but they are designed with each other in mind.

-(Probably won't understand without the resourcepack, You can get a public copy here [Textile](https://github.com/EvanSkiStudios/Textile))
+(Probably won't understand without the resourcepack,
+You can get a public copy here (Archived) [Textile](https://github.com/EvanSkiStudios/Textile))

 ## Acknowledgments
 Raccoon Mischief is written and maintained by Evanski.
 It is